Zebra & Giraffe: Greg Carlin

-Carlin grew up in Midrand, a suburb outside Johannesburg, South Africa where he attended Irene Primary School before progressing to high school at Midrand High School, which he graduated from in 1999.
+Carlin grew up in Midrand, a suburb inside Johannesburg, South Africa where he attended Irene Primary School before progressing to high school at Midrand High School, which he graduated from in 1999.
 Carlin first realised his passion for music after receiving a drum kit as a gift at the age of twelve.
 While at school, Carlin played in a short-lived band called MSG (1997–1999) – the name of an additive found in food products they took off a chip packet.
-After school, he went on to study Fine Arts at South African university Tuks from 2001–2004, and also completed his honours degree, though he did not pursue fine art further.
+After school, he went on to study Fine Arts at South African university Tuks from 2001 to 2004, and also completed his honours degree, though he did not pursue fine art further.

 During his time at university, Carlin took singing lessons for several months and bought tutorial CDs from the US.
 While at university, Carlin was the bassist and vocalist for the band White Lie (2004–2005), a side project of the punk band Remedy.
 In spite of a radio hit called "Runaway", the band's run was brief and they broke up because the other band members wanted to focus on their university studies, the band was going nowhere anyway, so Greg called it a day.
 After varsity, Carlin decided to travel and on his return worked intermittently as a contractor at Standard Bank during 2005 to 2007.
 He taught himself the guitar (his favourite instrument), as well as piano/keyboard, bass and drums (the only instrument he was ever trained in).

 Carlin was, for a while, an employee of record label, Just Music, where he handled the digital side of the business.
 He approached the head of the label, Karl Anderson, with a demo of his work and was offered a record deal.